usc-isi-digelements/icon-label-grid/README.md

 # icon-label-grid

-A Polymer Element showing a grid of icon-label components.
+A Polymer Element showing a grid of icon-label elements.

 Example:
 ```html